whatisAI/whatisAI.github.io/_posts/2018-03-11-Information-Retrieval-Recommendation.md

 Query the job advertisement aggregator, such as Indeed, for the jobs you are interested in, in a specific city, sorted by date (most recent first).
 Read all the job advertisements and create a corpus.

 For the first step, I used what was done in [this great notebook](https://jessesw.com/Data-Science-Skills/ ), and only did some minor tweaks to sort by date.
-The main parts to read contents from a website:
+The main parts are to read contents from a website:

 ```python
 site = urllib.request.urlopen(website).read()